 Project Canary Certified Responsibly Sourced Gas: Tip-to-Tip

-We use 600 distinct data points.
-Project Canary Engineers review policy, plan, and execution practices across 27 different categories and operational phases.
-Additionally, our verified attribute suite, including Low Methane & Freshwater, incorporates qualitative and quantitative dynamic components to complement the TrustWell certification further.
-Additionally, we deploy continuous monitoring devices that record emissions in real-time for ongoing mitigation and risk management.
-So whether you are concerned about your methane emissions, total volatile organic compound (TVOC) levels, ozone issues, or fugitive emissions, our sensors and high-fidelity dashboard put ESG performance data at your fingertips.
+We use 600 distinct data points from upstream—Project Canary Engineers review policy, plan, and execution practices across 27 different categories and operational phases.
+Additionally, our verified attribute suite, including Low Methane and Freshwater attributes, incorporates qualitative and quantitative dynamic components to complement the TrustWell certification further.
+Additionally, the accreditation encourages companies to deploy high-fidelity Continuous Monitoring devices at a scale that records emissions in real-time to measure operational performance, ongoing mitigation, and risk management.
+For operators concerned about methane emissions, our sensors and real-time dashboard put ESG performance data at your fingertips.